janayasiin/janayassin-BinX-Backend-Internship/Week 03/Day 02/README.md

 ## First Normal Form (1NF)

-The design follows 1NF by ensuring that every column contains atomic values and each attribute stores a single value only.
+The design follows 1NF by ensuring that all attributes contain atomic values and each column stores a single value only.

 Examples:
-- Book information is stored in separate columns instead of storing multiple values in one field.
+- Book information is stored in separate columns instead of combining multiple values in one field.
-- Authors and categories are stored separately instead of using repeated data inside the Books table.
+- Authors and categories are stored in separate tables instead of repeating data inside the Books table.

 This prevents multi-valued attributes and reduces data duplication.